Endocrine active substances

 The endocrine system is important for human and animal health because it regulates and controls the release of hormones.
 Scientific knowledge in this area is still growing and, therefore, understanding of what is an EAS/ED continues to be the subject of scientific debate.

 Humans and animals may be exposed to a wide range of endocrine active substances through the diet as well as other sources.
 EAS can be naturally-occurring (such as phytoestrogens in soya) or man-made.
 Examples of EAS sometimes found in food include several pesticides, environmental pollutants like dioxins and PCBs, and the food contact material, bisphenol A. Some EAS are intentionally used in medicines (birth control pills, thyroid hormone substitutes) because of their endocrine active properties.

-The Guidance is being drafted by scientific staff from the two agencies and the European Commission’s Joint Research Centre.
+The guidance is being drafted by scientific staff from EFSA, ECHA and the European Commission’s Joint Research Centre.
 They are supported by a Consultation Group comprising members of ECHA’s Endocrine Disruptor Expert Group and pesticide experts selected by EFSA from EU Member States and from among its registered stakeholders.

 2015 EFSA’s scientists made significant strides in addressing the issue of potential “endocrine disruptors” in the area of pesticides.
 Their work is a response to recent EU rules that changed, from 2014 onwards, how EFSA evaluates active substances used in pesticides.

 2014 the European Commission launched an on-line consultation to help define criteria for “endocrine disruptors” as required by EU regulations on biocides and plant protection products (used in pesticides).